artemis-sbs/mast_examples/README.md

 This is a work in progress syntax and functionality may change over time.

-sbs_utils and match is a community driven library and contribution and feedback is welcomed.
+MAST is included in sbs_utils.
+A community driven library and contribution and feedback is welcomed.